Skip to content

 Side-by-side with the start-sit tool

 One overlooked workflow: run a candidate trade through the analyzer, then look at the receiving side's next-3-week start-sit projections in the start-sit tool.
 If the trade analyzer says +6 but the start-sit projections say the incoming player will be sitting on your bench because of matchup, the realized value of that +6 is much smaller.
-This catch alone has saved fantasy managers a lot of regret.
+Pair that with the ROS schedule framework before accepting a deadline deal; schedule is often the reason a technically fair trade fails in practice.
+Cross-check the deal again after reading the FAAB strategy guide, because the implied "I can stream the empty roster spot" assumption is exactly what most analyzers get wrong.

 Bottom line